 Tutors that are highly-qualified K-12 and university educators

-SchoolTutoring Academy’s tutoring programs for Aurora students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for Aurora students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 Aurora District Curriculum Used in Our In-Home Tutoring Programs

 Aurora’s districts follow the Illinois State Standards which are based on the recommendations from teachers all around the state as well as recommendations from national teaching groups.
 The different contents (English, Social Sciences, Math and Science) work together to help apply their knowledge to solve problems, communicate, use the latest technology, and make connections within and across curricular areas.
 The districts brings the parents, teachers, and students together with the community at large with the common goal of educating students to be successful in their adult lives.